In addition to the Elasticsearch bootstrap checks, there are checks that are specific to X-Pack features.

 Single-node clusters that use a loopback interface do not have this requirement.
 For more information, see Encrypting communications.

 To pass this bootstrap check, you must set up SSL/TLS in your cluster.

-If you use X-Pack security and the built-in token service is enabled, you must configure your cluster to use SSL/TLS for the HTTP interface.
+If you use Elasticsearch security features and the built-in token service is enabled, you must configure your cluster to use SSL/TLS for the HTTP interface.
 HTTPS is required in order to use the token service.